Stanford Cardinal: Rugby

 Stanford has fielded a college rugby team since 1906, and replaced football entirely until 1917.
 Stanford achieved one of the most surprising victories of American rugby's early history by beating a touring Australian club team in 1912.
 Rugby remained a varsity sport at Stanford until 1977.
 Despite the loss of varsity status, the Stanford Rugby Foundation covers many of the team's expenses from an endowment fund.
 Rugby is one of the largest sports programs on campus with over 100 players.
 Stanford Rugby is led by Director of Rugby Matt Sherman, who has served as an assistant coach for the U.S. men's national team.

 From 1996 to 1998 Stanford reached the national semifinals in three consecutive years, finishing second in 1998.
 During the 2010–11 season, Stanford was champion of the Northern California conference, reached the national quarterfinals, and finished the season ranked 4th in D1-AA rugby.
 Following the 2011–12 season, Stanford were promoted to Division 1-A and played in the California conference, but have since returned to Division 1-AA and now play in the Pacific Western conference.
 Stanford won the Pacific Western conference in 2014, earning a berth in the D1-AA national playoffs, where they defeated Oregon 24–12 at home in front of a strong crowd, before losing to Arizona 27–24 in the quarterfinals.

 Championships

 NCAA team championships

-Stanford has won 131 NCAA team national championships, the most of any Division 1 school in the NCAA.
+Stanford has won 137 NCAA team national championships, the most of any NCAA Division I school.
 Stanford has won these NCAA team championships in 20 different sports.